whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-15-Ipsy-Subscription-November-2015-Review.md

 <DD>Deluxe Sample Size 1 oz., Value $6.65</DD>
 </DL>

-<p>An oil-free moisturizer that features Hyaluronic Acid, Ceramides and and all-natural water binding mechanisms for skin.
+<p>An oil-free moisturizer that features Hyaluronic Acid, Ceramides and all-natural water binding mechanisms for skin.
 I love that it's oil-free, a must in my moisturizers, so I'll be using this for sure!</p>

 <br>